dagster-io/dagster/docs/docs-beta/docs/guides/project-structure.md

 ## Multiple code locations

-So far, we've discussed our recommendations for structuring a large project which contains only one code location.
-Dagster also allows you to structure a project with multiple definitions.
+This guide has outlined how to structure a project within a single code location, however, Dagster also allows you to structure a project spanning multiple location.

-We don't recommend over-abstracting too early; in most cases, one code location should be sufficient.
+In most cases, one code location should be sufficient.
 A helpful pattern uses multiple code locations to separate conflicting dependencies, where each definition has its own package requirements and deployment specs.

 To include multiple code locations in a single project, you'll need to add a configuration file to your project: